Don Martina

-Dominico Felipe "Don" Martina (born 1 May 1935) is a Curaçaoan politician.
-He served two terms as Prime Minister of the Netherlands Antilles.
+Dominico Felipe "Don" Martina (1 May 1935 – 21 December 2024) was a Curaçaoan politician.
+He served two terms as prime minister of the Netherlands Antilles.
 His first term lasted from November 1979 to October 1984 and his second term from January 1986 to July 1988.

 One of the founders of the Partido MAN, Martina led his party in multiple cabinets.
-During his first term as Prime Minister he dealt with discussions regarding Aruba's wish to leave the Netherlands Antilles.
+During his first term as prime minister he dealt with discussions regarding Aruba's wish to leave the Netherlands Antilles.
 At the start of his second term Aruba left, which, together with other circumstances, forced Martina to take austerity measures.

 Early life and career

 Martina was born on Curaçao on 1 May 1935.
-Martina attended the Hogere technische school in Haarlem, the Netherlands.
-He subsequently attend the University of the West Indies and Columbia University.
+From 1952 to 1956 Martina attended the Hogere technische school in Haarlem, the Netherlands.
+During this period the Charter for the Kingdom of the Netherlands was signed, of which Martina later reflected that it laid the foundations for his political activities.
+He subsequently attended the University of the West Indies where he obtained his BsC in mechanical engineering in 1967 and Columbia University where he obtained his MsC in management and industrial engineering in 1968.
 Martina was trained as a civil engineer.
+While at Columbia, Martina was inspired by the fight of Martin Luther King Jr. for civil rights.

 After the 1969 Curaçao uprising the Movementu Antia Nobo (the later Partido MAN) was founded on 6 February 1971 by a group of young men including Martina.
 The group opposed the nepotism and corruption on the island, which they saw as persisting after the 1969 events.
 At the 1971 elections Martina was elected to the Curaçao island council.
 From 1972 to 1976 he was justice commissioner.